 Founder + CEO

 Katrina has been an entrepreneur and designer since 2002.
 She has over 15 years of experience in project management, finance, and architecture, with a focus on human-centered, ecological solutions.
-While earning her Masters of Architecture at the University of Massachusetts Amherst, Katrina invented a system to transform the dead into soil, which is now patent-pending.
+While earning her Masters of Architecture, Katrina invented a system to transform the dead into soil, which is now patent-pending.
 In 2014, she founded the 501c3 Urban Death Project to bring attention to the problem of a toxic, dis-empowering funeral industry.
 In 2017, she founded Recompose, a Public Benefit Corporation.

 Katrina has a BA in Anthropology from Haverford College and a Masters of Architecture from the University of Massachusetts Amherst.
 She has been featured in the Guardian, NPR, Wired, Fast Company, and the NYTimes.
 She is an Echoing Green Fellow.